45south/Yagi-Optimiser-Builder/README.md

 for each design, found by a small scan rather than assumed to sit at the horizon — this matters specifically for stacked-reflector designs, which aren't vertically symmetric and can have a genuinely tilted peak.

-## A note on how this was built

-This tool, its GUI, and every fix described in `FIELD_REFERENCE.md`'s version history came out of an extended, iterative conversation — real bugs were found (and fixed) specifically because real designs were run through it and the results didn't match what EZNEC reported for the same geometry.
-If something looks wrong, it's worth reporting exactly that
-way: what you expected, what you got, and ideally a comparison against an independent source (EZNEC, 4nec2, hand calculation).
-That's how every fix so far has actually been found.